 Role: George Gibbs

-In this beautiful little film, William Holden plays, one more time, a very touching character.
-But this time, he seems more innocent than in Golden Boy, less “tough”.
-However, for his sensibility, this character played by William Holden can still make us think of his character in Golden Boy.
-In a sad scene where is father explains to him that his mother had to chop wood because he forget to, William Holden, remorseful, cries quietly.
-This is a sad, but kind of beautiful scene because it doesn’t consider this rule full of nonsense that a man can’t cry.
+In this beautiful little film, William Holden plays, one more time, a sweet and touching character, but, this time, he seems more innocent than he is in Golden Boy, less “tough”.
+However, for his sensibility, George Gibbs can still make us think of Joe Bonapart in Golden Boy.
+In a sad scene where his father explains to him that his mother had to chop wood because he forgot to, William Holden, remorseful, cries quietly.
+This is, yes, a heartbreaking scene, but, in a way, it proves us that there are no such idiotic rule preventing men to cry.

 Film 3: The Remarkable Andrew (Stuart Heisler, 1942)